GioGioWasTaken/Linux-Machine/Brain/Misc/Miscellaneous_Thoughts_On_Existence.md

-Definition of art:
-A mode of creating, that has no regard for efficiency or any utilitarian need, but does something, out of the reason, and only of the reason, that it is beautiful.
-Anything that can be done beautifully is art, and all art is useless and must be useless.

 I sincerely doubt the premise that there exists deep blissful meaning in anything other than the relationships one fosters.
 A man completely isolated from the world has not a thing to live for, he only has the primordial instinct to survive.